PiOverFour/MPK-M2-editor/README.md

 ## License

-> Copyright (C) 2017 Damien Picard dam.pic AT free.fr
+> Copyright (C) 2017-2020 Damien Picard dam.pic AT free.fr and
+> contributors
 >
 > This program is free software: you can redistribute it and/or modify
 > it under the terms of the GNU General Public License as published by